minvws/nl-covid19-data-dashboard/README.md

 ## Developer Documentation

-For developers actively working on the platform are we recommend reading [the documentation here](/docs/index.md).
+For developers actively working on the platform we recommend reading [the documentation here](/docs/index.md).